Julien Canal

-Career
+Early career

 Single-seaters

 After competing in karting, where he finished third in the French Championship Elite in 2000, Canal stepped up to single-seaters in 2003.
 He raced in French Formula Renault for four seasons, scoring his first podium in his final season in 2006 and finishing sixth overall.
 He also raced in the Eurocup Formula Renault 2.0 series in each of those four seasons.

 GT racing

 Canal switched to GT racing in 2007 when he started racing in the Porsche Carrera Cup France.
 He finished ninth, tenth and eighth in the three seasons he contested, scoring one podium finish and two pole positions.
 In 2010 he took part in the FFSA GT Championship.

 He joined the Larbre Compétition team to race their Saleen S7-R in the opening round of the 2007 Le Mans Series season at Circuit Paul Ricard, where they were the only team entered in the GT1 class.
-He returned to the team for the 2007 24 Hours of Le Mans, where they won the GT1 class in 13th overall.
+He returned to the team for the 2010 24 Hours of Le Mans, where they won the GT1 class.

-In 2011 Larbre entered the new GTE-Am class in a Chevrolet Corvette C6.R, with Canal again winning the class at Le Mans with the team.
-They repeated the feat in 2012.
+Canal remained with the team for the 2011 season, racing in the Intercontinental Le Mans Cup.
+The team's highlight came at Le Mans once again, as Canal and Gabriele Gardel, as well as new teammate Patrick Bornhauser, repeated their victory, this time triumphing in the LMGTE Am class.
+Canal and the team returned to the LMGTE Am category in 2012, this time entering the newly-formed FIA World Endurance Championship.
+The year yielded three wins, which included Canal's third win at Le Mans, with Pedro Lamy making the pass for the class lead during the final hour.
+In 2013, Canal remained with Larbre for his fourth and final season with the team, getting two podiums and ending up fifth in the LMGTE Am standings of the WEC.